NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

 When the party arrives, Tarquin is busy serving up a meal and asks if the PCs are interested in joining.
 He has a number of rooms available, all singles.
 His double rooms and party rooms are currently rented out to a merchant caravan. that just arrived in the Free City.
 However, should the PCs mention that [[Eligos]]. sent them, Tarquin cuts them a deal (4 sp per night) and throws in free drinks. [[Eligos]] and Tarquin are old friends and frequently meet at a local dragonchess parlor for a friendly game.

-It is about this time that [[5-World/NPCs/Ardentia City/Loris Raknian]], director of the [[Bloodstone Arena]], learns of the party's arrival in town.
+It is about this time that [[5-World/NPCs/Ardentia City/Loris Raknian|Loris Raknian]], director of the [[Bloodstone Arena]], learns of the party's arrival in town.
 He contacts [[Zyrxog]] and arranges for their destruction the same day, Although events are starting to move against them, the PCs have a few days to explore [[Ardentia City]], make purchases, and relax before the action begins.

 ### Body Thief
 While the PCs take time off, [[Tarquin]] encourages them to have a good time while staying at the Crooked House.
 The doppelganger agents who work for [[Zyrxog]] have already begun to observe the PCs, however, learning their habits and abilities while in the guise of common folk.
 One of them, a rogue named [[Ixiaxian]], has been charged with infiltrating the party.
 The switch occurs at some point after the PCs speak to [[Eligos]] but before event 3 begins. [[Ixiaxian]] remains hidden in the party until the real PC is rescued later in the adventure (see area D15).